 It wasn't hard to fix Ellen's problem.
 She needed to file the required form with her bank now.
 She did so.
 The bank extended her a short-term loan to tide her over until it processed the form.
 Once that happened, the overpayment would be reduced and she would receive more student loan money for the first month of her course.
 Ellen was pleased and relieved.
+All names used in case summaries included in this report are entirely fictitious; they are not the names of the people who brought the complaints to the attention of this office.

-he department of Justice banned smoking in all provincial correctional centres in 2000.
-The Regina centre was the first to implement the ban and some inmates predicted that there would be trouble.
-On March 6, 2000, there was.
+A Job Well Done he department of Justice banned smoking in all provincial correctional centres in 2000.The Regina centre was the first to implement the ban and some inmates predicted that there would be trouble.